getpelican/pelican/docs/getting_started.rst

 * feedgenerator, to generate the ATOM feeds.
 * jinja2, for templating support.
-* pygments, to have syntactic colorization
-* docutils and Markdown

 If you're not using python 2.7, you will also need `argparse`.

-All those dependencies will be processed automatically if you install pelican using setuptools/distribute or pip.
+Optionally:

+* docutils, for reST support
+* pygments, to have syntactic colorization with resT input
+* Markdown, for Markdown as an input format

 Writing articles using pelican
 ==============================